Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section B. Regular Meeting

-The Board of Elders shall meet not less than monthly.
+The Board of Elders shall meet not less than monthly for church business and prayer.

 Section C. Special Meetings